Home Majors Medicine

-Medicine Degree
+Medicine

 Students study the science and practice of diagnosing and treating human disease through an intensive curriculum of anatomy, physiology, pharmacology, pathology, and clinical rotations.
 Graduates pursue careers as physicians in specialties ranging from primary care to surgery, with additional residency training required after medical school.
 Physicians earn among the highest salaries of any profession, though the path requires significant time and financial investment.

-What Medicine Graduates Do
+What Medicine graduates do

 After medical school and residency, you’ll step into a highly specialized, hands-on career.
 As a family medicine physician, your days will be a fast-paced series of short appointments, diagnosing everything from the flu to chronic disease for patients of all ages.
 In contrast, an internal medicine physician acts as a medical detective for adults, managing complex, long-term illnesses within a hospital or clinic.
 Other paths are even more focused; anesthesiologists, for example, spend their days in the operating room, meticulously monitoring a patient’s vitals during surgery.